pythoro/npsolve/docs/source/tutorial_4.rst

         # ...

         @wire_box.supply('pivot')
-        def pivot(self):
+        def pivot(self, t):
             """ The location of the pivot that connects to the pendulum """ return self.state['s_pos'], self.state['s_vel']

 We decorate the method with `@wire_box.supply('pivot')` because we've called our wire box `wire_box`.
 This tells fastwire that this method supplies the values referred to by the wire called 'pivot'.
+We'll pass in the current time, `t`, although we don't need it yet.

 Let's set up a method to create the excitation force: